roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

  Ignoring my petulant outburst, Dave carried on.

  "I only married her for appearances," he said.
 "It might seem a bit strange to you, but in my world it was seen as a plus, being a family man, like.
 Gave the impression of stability.
 Sure, you need the creds and the reputation, but a wife and a kid or two made the old boys, back in the days when we were both starting out, Stone, think I wasn't just some local nutter who'd barge in an' disturb the old status quo.
 So I married Julie and out popped Amy, which gave the old guard the impression I was just like them.
 Fucking muppets they were.
 I used the time Julie bought me to set myself up and then I moved.
 I fucked the Griffin brothers up and never looked back since.
-Report_Story #7